Media/News

 LEAD TIMES

 Welcome to 2024!
-Our offices on average are currently booking two - three weeks out for CT and two weeks for MA .
-Please call (860) 432-5503 to schedule. ****Current sale and all auction of items is taking 10-14 weeks.****
+Our offices on average are currently booking five - six weeks out for CT and three - four weeks for MA .
+Please call (860) 432-5503 to schedule. ****Current sale and all auction of items is taking 10-16 weeks.****